 Evaluation of Teaching and Learning at Excelsia College

 Excelsia College is committed to the highest standards of educational and other provision for its students, and encourages students to provide the Institute with thoughtful and constructive feedback.
 Formal evaluations, together with informal comments and consultations, are used to make improvements to our course and other provisions, and to provide encouragement to staff where appropriate.
-Our analyses of student feedback, and improvement actions to be taken on the basis of student feedback, will be regularly published on the College website.

 Our learning from student feedback is directed at providing: